 Cost: $350–$550 for controller replacement including programming and testing.

 For comparison: if your Honda Civic needed a $600 repair vs. buying a new $30,000 car, you'd repair it without hesitation.
-Sub-Zero repair follows the same logic — the repair-to-replacement ratio makes repair the clear financial choice at almost any age.
+Sub-Zero repair follows the same logic.
+The repair-to-replacement ratio makes repair the clear financial choice at almost any age - even a worst-case $1,100 sealed system repair is only 8–12% of the cost of a new $10,000–$14,000 built-in.

 Sub-Zero Service in San Francisco & Marin County